Week 2: Linear Models & Causal Inference

 labs(x = "y", y = "Density")

 4M2.
-Trasnlate the model just above into a quap formula.
+Trasnlate the model just above into a

-4M3.
-Translate the quap model formula below into a mathematical model definition.
+model formula below into a mathematical model definition.

-y ~ dnorm( mu , sigma ),
+~ dnorm( mu , sigma ),

-mu <- a + b*x,
+y <- a + b*x,

-a ~ dnorm( 0 , 10 ),
+mu ~ dnorm( 0 , 10 ),

-b ~ dunif( 0 , 1 ),
+a ~ dunif( 0 , 1 ),

-sigma ~ dexp( 1 )
+b ~ dexp( 1 ) sigma

 \[\begin{align} y_i &\sim \text{Normal}(\mu_i,\sigma) \\ \mu_i &= \alpha + \beta x_i \\ \alpha &\sim \text{Normal}(0, 10) \\ \beta &\sim \text{Uniform}(0, 1) \\ \sigma &\sim \text{Exponential}(1) \end{align}\]